The Secrets of Thirty Waves

 There isn't a role-model or character that's chosen this new path, except for the fictional Carrie Bradshaw.
-While I have her beachy hair, curious personality, and ironically have loved a man named Aidan who was really my BIG, I promise to not throw in too many SATC references.
+While I have her beachy hair, curious personality, blog out of a small East Village apartment, and ironically have loved a man named Aidan who I hoped was my BIG, I promise to not throw in too many SATC references.

 Here's a crazy thought:

-Your years after that, are mostly dedicated to someone else's.
+Your years after that are mostly dedicated to someone else's.

 This blog is about being a woman in her 30’s that’s just extended this amount of time.
 Imagine, for the first time in history, women have an extra 10 years to entirely live for themselves, and instead of 25, you get married at 35 without regrets.